amebrahimi/Journal/Journal.md

 ******
 Two points to keep in mind:</br>
 * All MySQL commands end with a semicolon; if the phrase does not end with a semicolon, the command will not execute.
 * Also, although it is not required, MySQL commands are usually written in uppercase and databases, tables, usernames, or text are in lowercase to make them easier to distinguish.
-However, the MySQL command line is not case sensitive.
+However, the MySQL command line is not case sensitive.</br>
 ###How to Create and Delete a MySQL Database
 MySQL organizes its information into databases; each on can hold tables with specific data.</br>
 You can quickly check what databases are available by typing:</br>